najus/najus.github.io/_posts/2016-12-12-portfolio.markdown

 <div class="img img--fullContainer img--14xLeading" style="background-image: url({{ site.baseurl_featured_img }}guitar.jpg);"></div>

 Excited to launch my new photo portfolio.
-It is based on João Pedro Dias's (http://jpdias.me/portfolio-photo/) work on Jekyll based website.
+It is based on <a href= "http://jpdias.me/portfolio-photo/">João Pedro Dias's</a> work on Jekyll based website.
 I still have a lot to change to it.
 It will be an incremental process.
 I hope to update at least once a week.

-Link to my portfolio: (http://photos.thapasujan.com)[http://photos.thapasujan.com]
+Link to my portfolio: <a href= "http://photos.thapasujan.com">photos</a>